SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 |

-Sponge also creates a spawn-protection bypass permission, a force-gamemode bypass permission, and two permissions for controlling the ability to edit commandblocks.
+Sponge also creates permissions for some Minecraft features for better permission management.
 Note that these permissions use the actual *name* of the commandblock, which is normally ``@`` by default.

+* Allow player to use the entity-selector in commands: ``minecraft.selector``
 * Allow player to bypass spawn-protection in all worlds: ``minecraft.spawn-protection.override``
 * Allow player to bypass force-gamemode in all worlds: ``minecraft.force-gamemode.override``
 * Allow editing an ordinary commandblock of the given name: ``minecraft.commandblock.edit.block.<name>``